 No Scripture Teaches Annihilation in Hell

 This word does not mean “complete extinction” or “total annihilation.”
-The spirit of the unsaved soul lives in this ruin state.
+The spirit of the unsaved soul lives in a ruin state.
 However, are there any scriptures that demonstrate that apollumi means destruction into nonexistence?
 This simple observations of these scriptures reveal that there are no such passages.
-The Scriptures use the same word apollumi for “perish” or “death.”
+The scriptures use the same word apollumi for “perish” or “death.”

-- Note that Jesus’s death could not mean annihilation of a person’s spirit and soul when Christ’s earthly enemies sought to destroy Him (Matt 27:20; Mark 3:6; Luke 19:47).
+- Jesus’s death could not mean annihilation of a person’s spirit and soul when Christ’s earthly enemies sought to destroy Him (Matt 27:20; Mark 3:6; Luke 19:47).

-- This is the term used in describing the death of those who died in the Flood and those who died in Sodom and Gomorrah (Luke 17:27, 29).
-Did the Flood and that fire annihilate these souls or simply destroy?
+- The term describes the death of those who died in the Flood and those who died in Sodom and Gomorrah (Luke 17:27, 29).
+Did the Flood and that fire annihilate these souls or merely destroy in the sense of ending their lives?

 - The world perished by the Flood and was thus lost, but the earth was not destroyed unto nonexistence (2 Pet 3:6).